What can cause a baby to cry before peeing? Most often, this is related to pain, with some underlying explanation.

 - Change your baby’s wet diaper as soon as possible.

 - Wash your baby using gentle soap and warm water.
-Do not use detergents, bath bombs, or perfumed soaps.
-These can irritate and alter the ph of the skin.
+Do not use detergents, bath bombs, or scented soaps.
+These can irritate and alter the pH of the skin.

-- Apple diaper cream after every changing of the diaper when he has diaper rash.
+- Apply diaper cream after every diaper change until the diaper rash has healed.

 - Do not use very tight diapers.
-You may put the diapers on loosely to prevent chaffing.
+You may put the diapers on loosely to prevent chafing.

 4. Diaper dermatitis